 Pass/Fail: Undergraduate students may request to take only one course on a Pass/Fail basis.
 Not all Syracuse Abroad courses may be taken on a Pass/Fail basis.
 A notation will appear in the course description for any course that cannot be taken on a Pass/Fail basis.
 Pass/Fail requests must be made by the deadline published in the seminar or semester academic calendar or found on MySlice.
 You may not change from Pass/Fail to Letter Grade (or Letter Grade to Pass/Fail) after this deadline.
 Graduate students may receive Pass/Fail grades only for courses designated as Pass/Fail.

-Pass/Fail requests from SU students must be approved by the student’s home school/college, and students are advised to be aware of any college-specific restrictions and implications when requesting to take a course for Pass/Fail grading (see “Academic Rules” on the Syracuse Course Catalog website).
-Due to the time required for Syracuse Abroad to receive and submit forms on students’ behalf, Syracuse students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their college recorder whether such a request is likely to be approved.
+Pass/Fail requests must be approved by the student’s home school/college, and students are advised to be aware of any college-specific restrictions and implications when requesting to take a course for Pass/Fail grading (Matriculated SU students: see “Academic Rules” on the Syracuse Course Catalog website).
+Due to the time required for Syracuse Abroad to receive and submit forms on SU students’ behalf, Syracuse students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their college academic advisor whether such a request is likely to be approved.